near/bos-web-engine/architecture.md

    4. Debugging and performance monitoring features (e.g. logs of message posting, displaying loading times) enables better DX.
    5. Outcome: Design Document [b]- Clarity on the approach we should take
 3. Callback Support | P0
-   1. Basic callback functionality is supported. [c][d][e][f]The Outer Window Application DOM transforms event callbacks to message posts to the target Component iframe container.
+   1. Basic callback functionality is supported.
+The Outer Window Application DOM transforms event callbacks to message posts to the target Component iframe container.
 Similarly, Components may invoke methods on other Components.
    2. We need to use the structured-clone NPM package to serialize DOM events.
 Currently only a subset of event properties are passed along.
    3. We need support for callback arguments in DOM event callbacks.
 Currently only the event is passed.
    4. Outcome: Design Document [g]- Clarity on the approach we should take